KYVENetwork/docs/docs/token_holders/delegating.md

 Another parameter which influences the rewards of a delegator is the node commission.
 The node commission defines how much of the bundle reward directly goes to the node and how much goes to the rest - the delegators.
 A high commission means less rewards for delegators, a low one the opposite.
 More information on that can be found [here](/protocol_devs/advanced_concepts/uploader_reward_calculation.md).

-The source of those rewards are storage pool funds provided by pool funders.
-Pool funders have an interest in validating the archiving a specific data source the storage pool handles.
+The source of those rewards are data pool funds provided by pool funders.
+Pool funders have an interest in validating the archiving a specific data source the data pool handles.
 Once a node receives a bundle reward (the data he archived got validated) the rewards are distributed between all delegators.
 More information on the distribution details can be found [here](/protocol_devs/advanced_concepts/delegation_reward_calculation.md).

 Those rewards then can be claimed in the web app under 'User'.
 Once they are claimed they are liquid and free to use.

 ### Risks

 As already briefly mentioned before, protocol delegation comes with risk.
-Delegating into a protocol node also implies that you as a delegator are responsible for the actions of that node.
+Delegating into a protocol validator also implies that you as a delegator are responsible for the actions of that node.
 If the node behaves accordingly it and you as a delegator receive rewards.
 If the network finds the node was acting maliciously (for example uploading incorrect data) or being offline the node and you receive a slash.

 The severity of a slash depends on the action of the node and on the network parameters.
 More details of how and when those slashes are applied can be found [here](/protocol_devs/general_concepts/slashing.md).
 These can be found below: